FREQUENTLY ASKED QUESTIONS

 To better ensure the safety of the dogs, we prefer that they be adopted into homes that have a fence.
 However, occasional exceptions are made.
 Decisions are typically made by the dog’s foster who is familiar with the characteristics of the individual dog.
 It’s also important that the adopter have a definite plan for the safety of the dog when it’s outside the home.

-Do you ship the dogs?
+Do you ship the pets?

 Please contact us.
 We will work with you to help resolve the issue if that is possible.
-A dog can always be returned to us, if necessary.
+A pet can always be returned to us, if necessary.
 If it’s within 30 days, we will refund the amount that you donated.

 We don’t provide for a trial period.
-It is very confusing and stressful for the dogs when they are moved from home to home.
+It is very confusing and stressful for the pets when they are moved from home to home.
 We prefer to keep their lives as normal as possible since many of them have already had their lives disrupted.

 How can I become a volunteer?